siavava/portfolio/content/profile/brief/index.md

   Knowing what to collect, how, why, and most importantly how to respect user privacy and copyright issues where applicable is important.
-I have relevant experience and coursework in data mining and ethics therein. :br
+I have relevant experience and coursework in data mining and ethics therein. :be :br
   Proper warehousing, be it in data lakes or SQL/NoSQL databases, is also critical.
-  I have experience working with both SQL and NoSQL databases, and I am working to better understand the underlying architectures and implementations of SQL databases such as MySQL and PostgreSQL. :br I am also curious about vector databases and how the nuances they introduce to the data stack. :br :br
+  I have experience working with both SQL and NoSQL databases, and I am working to better understand the underlying architectures and implementations of SQL databases such as MySQL and PostgreSQL. :be :br I am also curious about vector databases and how the nuances they introduce to the data stack. :br :br